GSO Test

 Children are taught about respect for different cultures and beliefs through our RE curriculum, assemblies and special school events such as our yearly Carol Concert at the local church.

-As a dyslexia friendly and fully inclusive school, we understand and celebrate that all children learn in different ways and need different strategies and resources to support their learning.
+As a highly inclusive school, we understand and celebrate that all children learn in different ways and need different strategies and resources to support their learning.
 We foster a culture of understanding in each class so that children feel safe to use the methods and resources they need to help them learn best.
-During the annual Brain Awareness Week children learn about their preferred learning styles and how our brains work in different ways.

 We ensure that when historical figures and people of scientific importance are studied, men and women from a variety of ethnic backgrounds are included.